Our

 Story so far......

-AIA CIO provides free community and social action projects for communities, children and young people and will soon launch into projects with vulnerable women.
+AIA provides free community and social action projects for communities, children and young people.
+The CIC was registerd Summer 2024 and will allow us to expand our FREE community programmes.

 -